Freedom-Club-Sec/Coldwire-python/STRANDLOCK_PROTOCOL.md

 The security of the `SMP` process depends entirely on the entropy of the user-provided `answer`, we use extreme `Argon2id` parameters to protect against a *"god-like"* adversary with virtually *unlimited* computing power, and we salt the answer to prevent *Rainbow-style* attacks. **However**, if `answer` is *low-entropy*, even such measures cannot completely prevent the cracking of the answer.

+Answers don't have to be uncrackable forever, just uncrackable for a reasonable duration (minimum 1 week to months), our extreme `Argon2id` parameters achieve just that.

 We highly recommend implementations to only allow user to set a `8+ character` answer, and to check the entropy of provided answer (is all lowercase, is all uppercase, is only digits, etc), and to warn (or prevent) the user from continuing.

 Even though the `question` is encrypted, an active *Man-in-the-middle* adversary **can still retrieve it**.
 The verification would fail, but the adversary would have the `question` plaintext.